 Make final edits to your post using Sked’s full-featured photo editor.
 Add text, emojis and more.

 Finally, add your link in the IG Story link field shown below and schedule at a time that suits you.

-3. How To Add A Link on Instagram: Posting To Stories Using Sked
+3. How To Add Links on Instagram: Posting To Stories Using Sked

 1. Snap a photo or video in the Instagram Stories window, or swipe up to access your photo library.